Julian Sands' official cause of death released months after actor disappeared while hiking - ExBulletin

 Julian Sands’ official cause of death released months after actor disappeared while hiking

-The official cause of death for Julian Sands is releasedweeks after his remains were found on a mountain in California.
+Julien Sands‘ the official cause of death was releasedweeks after his remains were found on a mountain In California.

 The actor’s cause of death was listed on his death certificate as “undetermined,” Fox News Digital can confirm.
-The San Bernardino Sheriff’s Department formally identified Sands on June 27 after hikers found her remains on Mount Baldy.
+THE Saint Bernardine The sheriff’s department positively identified Sands on June 27 after hikers found his remains on Mount Baldy.

 The “undetermined” cause of death is “common when it comes to cases like this,” the sheriff’s department told Fox News Digital.

-Sands was first reported missing by his wife on Jan.
-13 after he failed to return from a hike in the San Gabriel Mountains, which are about an hour from Los Angeles.
+Sands was first reported missing by his wife on January 13 after he failed to return from a hike in the San Gabriel Mountains, which are about an hour outside of Angels.

 FRONT COVER: